 Of course, the proper functioning of the device does not imply that it is currently sufficient for human respiration.

-Despite the improvements in recent months, artificial gills would have to be 32 square meters large to have enough oxygen for a man to breathe underwater.
+Despite the improvements in recent months, to have enough oxygen for a man to breathe underwater, artificial gills would have to be 32 square meters large.
 Definitely larger than a couple of cylinders, isn't it?
 Who knows the difficulty of swimming with this giant sheet.

 Kamei has a culprit in mind for this stalemate: us.
-“The difficulty is our large oxygen consumption.
+"The difficulty is our large oxygen consumption.
 We humans consume too much.
-Even if the oxygen is dissolved in the water, the rate that has to be absorbed when swimming through the gill is enormous, which requires a very large surface gill, ”said the designer.
+Even if oxygen is dissolved in the water, the rate that must be absorbed when swimming through the gill is enormous, and this necessitates a surface gill. very wide ", said the designer.

 Quite right.
 If we were rodents it would have been easier to breathe in the water, damn us who are human.
 Beginners!

-While waiting for the improvement of 3D printing techniques and materials engineering to make Anfibio a sustainable project to breathe underwater, I am sure that this sage will soon find use.
-Other than masks for breathing underwater: gills will affect the recreational sector, or maybe in the military one.
+While waiting for the improvement of 3D printing techniques and materials engineering to make Anfibio a sustainable project to breathe underwater, I am sure this sage will soon find use.
+Other than masks to breathe underwater: gills will affect the recreational sector, or maybe in the military one.